 WSRCD staff participated in the 2016 Trout In The Classroom, a program to bring watershed awareness and stream health to students in Shasta County.
 This multi-day event was held at Brandy Creek Marina in Whiskeytown National Recreation Area and at the Anderson River Park.

 In efforts to re-establish the Citizens Monitoring Program, WSRCD staff attended the Surface Water Ambient Monitoring Program (SWAMP) that was hosted by Sierra Pacific Industries (SPI) in Anderson, California.
-Protocols on how to collect water samples and macroinvertebrates, conduct water quality assessments and organism identification were learned for the purpose to conduct water monitoring activities independently.
+Protocols on how to collect water samples and macroinvertebrates, conduct water quality assessments, and organism identification were taught for the purpose to conduct water monitoring activities independently.

-WSRCD staff attended trainings and discussion on the California Environmental Quality Act (CEQA) and definitions about the process and permits.
+WSRCD staff attended training and discussion on the California Environmental Quality Act (CEQA) and definitions about the process and permits.